Great Lakes Piping Plovers

 July and August

-Chicks Fledging: About 24 days after hatching the chicks learn to fly.
+Chicks Fledging: About 24 days after hatching the chicks begin to fly.
 Their first attempts are somewhat clumsy, but after only a few days of practice they fly like experts.
-Once their flight feathers and tails have grown they look like non-breeding adults, although their newly-minted feathers have light-colored borders, giving them a scaley look.
+Once their flight feathers and tails have grown they look like non-breeding adults, although their newly-minted feathers have light-colored borders, giving them a scalloped look.

 Newly Fledged Piping Plover Chicks